How to Grow Green Beans Your Family Will Beg For

 Growing Green Beans

-Once your green beans produce flowers, it's a matter of days before beans are formed.
-Harvest the green beans while the inside seeds are immature.
-If you wait, the exterior of the bean will be tough and stringy.
+Once your green beans produce flowers, it's a matter of days before beans are formed, as green bean plant stages cycle quickly.
+Harvest the green beans when the pods feel firm, but the inside seeds are not yet bulging through the pods’ sides.
+If you wait too long, the exterior of the bean will be tough and stringy.
 Another reason to keep the green beans harvested is because waiting reduces your yields.
-As long as the bean stays on the plant, the plant will think it is growing new seeds to reproduce itself.
-If you pick the bean, it will flower and grow a new one.
+The more beans you pick, the more the vine will produce.

 Planting Pole Beans